modularizer/pyprez/README.md

 ## Pyjamas-Editor
  The `<pyjamas-editor>` tag is similar to the  `<pyjamas-script>` tag, except instead of executing as soon as possible when the page is loaded, the tag provides a [CodeMirror](https://codemirror.net/6/) text editor element and does not execute until the gutter start button has been pressed.
 Then, the editor runs the code, streaming STDOUT and STDERR to the console, and the displays the result as a string in the editor.
 Additionally, the element can be reset and the code can be modified and rerun.

+ By default, the `<pyjamas-editor>` tag evaulates Python in pyodide's CPython interpreter, but if the `language` attribute is set to "javascript" or if the src address ends with `.js`, the editor will run the code in javascript instead.

  #### examples
  ```html
  <pyjamas-editor>